|

 Grimeton

-generator.
-Receiving Grimeton Radio (SAQ) on 17.2 kHz is as easy as the
+Radio (SAQ) on 17.2 kHz is as easy as the sketch below depicts:

 You only

-need to connect an active antenna or some aerial wire to the sound card of
+need to connect an active antenna (often called an e-field probe) to the sound card of

-for the VLF band below 22 kHz.
-UNESCO World Heritage Site Grimeton Radio (SAQ)
+VLF band.
+UNESCO World Heritage Site Grimeton Radio

 Grimeton